Equine influenza is prohibited matter.

 - Learn more about equine influenza on the New South Wales Department of Primary Industries website.

-- Read about equine influenza on the Australian Government's Department of Agriculture website.
+- Read about equine influenza on the Australian Government's Department of Agriculture, Water and the Environment website.